 Logistics Quarterly (LQ) provides ideas for leadership in logistics and transportation for logisticians, supply chain management practitioners, transportation management and other senior-level executives in the United States and Canada.
 Since its founding in 1995, LQ has upheld a tradition to be the logistics and transportation publication written by professionals for professionals.

 Material Handling & Logistics (MH&L) delivers editorial that supports the contemporary view of material handling and logistics as functions that support the bottom line.
 MH&L covers warehousing, material handling equipment, transportation strategies, sustainability, logistics, global commerce, distribution, regulatory compliance, workforce management, new technology and automation.

 In addition to providing complete coverage of all fundamental supply chain principles, SupplyChainBrain identifies emerging trends, strategies and best practices, forward-thinking ideas, cutting-edge solutions and the latest innovations - and continues to write and report on these as they evolve and mature.

 Following a similar model to the Harvard Business Review, SCMR primarily publishes columns and features contributed by business school professors, supply chain management practitioners and industry analysts.
 Topics include sourcing and procurement, software and technology, transportation and logistics, supply chain education, and other topics relating to the supply chain.

 For over 10 years Supply & Demand Chain Executive (SDCE) covers the entire end-to-end global supply chain in every vertical.
 The content and editorial scope of the publication includes news and industry comments, in-depth technical articles, best practices and case studies, industry round-up and special features.

-Did I miss any?
+We hope these publications help you stay informed and ahead of the trends in logistics.
+Did we miss any?
 Feel free to comment and add your favorite logistics trade pub to the list.